Getting Started

 pre-start script

-post-stop script specifies the shell code to be run after the
+specifies the shell code to be run before the

 post-stop script